Saklain-Tonmoy/Beego_Assignment/README.md

 export GOBIN="/home/yourpcname/go/bin"
 ```

 - After you’ve added this information to your profile, save and close the file.
-If you used nano, do so by pressing CTRL+X, then Y, and then ENTER.
+If you used nano, do so by pressing `CTRL+X`, then `Y`, and then `ENTER`.

 #### step 6